 The difference between milk blisters and thrush

-If you have more than one milk blister at a time, it could be thrush explains Johannesburg-based midwife, Cavim Knight.
+If you have more than one milk blister at a time, it could be thrush explains Johannesburg-based midwife, Cavim Knight from the Bryanston Baby and Family Clinic.
 A yeast infection will often be accompanied by a painful, burning sensation too.
 If you suspect you have thrush, see your doctor or midwife who will be able to treat it accordingly.

 Can a milk blister cause mastitis?